G-9Y6K477HQZ

 For most students applying to the summer seminars at the U.S. service academies, the first question I hear is simply, "what should I write about?"

-Let's discuss some good approaches for candidates seeking to attend these programs and creating the personal statements required for the application.
+Let's discuss some good approaches for candidates seeking to attend these programs and creating the personal statements required for the various applications.

-• USAFA #2 (C) -What makes you a unique candidate for the summer seminar program?
+• USAFA #2 (C) - NO ESSAYS.
+Last year the second essay was: "What makes you a unique candidate for the summer seminar program?"
 [1500 character limit]

-• USNA (C) - Please answer the following questions briefly:
+• USNA (P) - Please answer the following questions briefly:

-• USMA (C) - no essay is required
+• USMA (P) - NO ESSAY is required.

 With all of the essays or personal statements, there are some central themes: